AkiteruSDA/MegaManX4Practice/README.md

 The WARNING sirens before boss fights have been removed.

+The Final Sigma fight is infinite.
+Once you destroy a form, it will respawn again with full health after the next phase.

 Pause Menu:
 -----------
 You can escape from every stage instead of just completed stages.